Affirm/affirm-merchant-sdk-ios/README.md

 Checkout creation is the process in which a customer uses Affirm to pay for a purchase in your store.
 This process is governed by the `AffirmCheckoutViewController` object, which requires three parameters:

-- An `AffirmCheckout` object which contains details about the purchase itself
+- The `AffirmCheckout` object which contains details about the purchase itself
-- An `useVCN` object which determines whether the checkout flow should use virtual card network to handle the checkout.
+- The `useVCN` object which determines whether the checkout flow should use virtual card network to handle the checkout.

   - if set YES, it will return card info from this delegate
     ```